Glossary

 Plaid:

 A pattern made up of colored stripes that cross each other at right angles (comparable to Tartan).
 Plaid originated in the Scottish Highlands as a way to differentiate clans.
 Plaid is different than a check pattern because the motif is larger and incorporates more colors.
+Link to browse.

 Ply: